openshift/osdctl/README.md

-# osd-utils-cli
+# osdctl

 A toolbox for OSD!

 ## Overview

-osd-utils-cli is a cli tool intended to eliminate toils for SREs when managing OSD related work.
+osdctl is a cli tool intended to eliminate toils for SREs when managing OSD related work.

 Currently, it mainly supports related work for AWS, especially [aws-account-operator](https://github.com/openshift/aws-account-operator).